Gary Williams: Personal life

 Williams grew up in Collingswood, New Jersey, a suburb of Philadelphia, where he attended Collingswood High School.
 He was married to Diane McMillen from 1968 to 1990.
 Williams has a daughter and three grandchildren.
 He remarried in April 2011.
+Williams suffers from hyperhidrosis, and has devoted his time to raising awareness of the ailment and advocating for greater research efforts to find treatments.

 Trademarks

 Coaching style

 Williams exclusively ran the flex offense, with a strong emphasis on first getting the ball inside to the post, and once the opposing defense collapses, distributing the ball to the perimeter.
 On defense, he favors a highly physical, pressing and trapping style, using turnovers to key the offense through the fast break.
 His defensive philosophy is inspired by both his former coach Bud Millikan, who utilized an aggressive man-to-man scheme, and Tom Davis who helped teach Williams the more aggressive trapping schemes in addition to the fast break offense.

 Recruiting style

-Williams has gained a reputation as a recruiter who almost exclusively goes after less-heralded players and develops them into Division I talents.
+Williams gained a reputation as a recruiter who almost exclusively went after less-heralded players and develops them into Division I talents.
 An opposing coach, Dave Odom, once said in a newspaper interview that Williams "has made a living off of the player who is maybe one or two tools short of the complete package (say, height or leaping ability), but who competes hard and plays with a chip on his shoulder."
-Much of his success in the years since the university recovered from NCAA sanctions is from players that fit that mold.
+Much of his success in the years since the university recovered from NCAA sanctions was from players that fit that mold.

 In 2009, The Washington Post published an extensive exposé on Williams' tenure from the 2002 title year to mid-season 2008–09.
 The three-part feature analyzed Williams' recruiting process, and noted how local prep basketball talent went elsewhere for college.
 It cited that Williams refused to associate closely with local AAU basketball program directors and coaches, due to their questionable reputations.
 The Post asserted this reticence stemmed from the Rudy Gay recruiting episode.
 The Baltimore Sun staff writers covering Maryland have challenged Williams' recruiting procedures, but also noted his personality reflects whom he recruits.